 - Heavy products.
 Don’t choose products that will weigh down your hair, or cause a build-up of oil and grease on the scalp, which can cause scalp problems like dermatitis and hair loss.

 - Hair Repair Products.
 Any products that claim to repair hair will only offer a temporary solution.
 You must deal with the problem before it gets worse – which usually means cutting off the bad and damaged hair.
 I went for too long before where I had lots of damaged ends and it looks bad.
 When I got my hair cut, it looked so much healthier.

 - It’s Natural.
 Just because something is ‘natural’ doesn’t mean it’s always best.
 Be sure to do your research on any individual product and look at reviews.
-Yes, it can be good that a product has mostly natural ingredients, but there are also good hair products which contain synthetic ingredients and don’t actually cause damage to the hair.
+Yes, it can be good that a product has mostly natural ingredients, but there are also good hair products that contain synthetic ingredients and don’t actually cause damage to the hair.
 They just make it look clean and healthy.

 Having second thoughts during the ‘awkward phase’ of growing out your hair?

 When growing out your hair from a short length, you’ll eventually reach a state known as the awkward stage, where the hair is getting in the way, or you might feel it looks stupid.

 Depending on your hairstyle before, it may grow out unevenly and you might not like it, so in this case, you could go to a stylist so they can make changes to make it more presentable and better for you to manage.
 You will get past this stage, and reach your desired length.
 So just hang in there!
 I know too many guys who have cut off their hair at this stage.

 As you’re growing out your hair, develop a daily routine or ritual for your hair care

 Every day we have these rituals that we follow.
 Whether that might be waking up and having a cup of coffee and watching the morning news or going for a jog each morning.